rjoyhanna/CEE_Audio_Analysis_ANN/README.md

 ## Compatible Audio

 To use this library, all files must be in `.wav` format.
-The easiest way is to download ffmpeg:
+The easiest way to convert them is to download ffmpeg:

 [ffmpeg download](https://ffmpeg.org/download.html)